18F/handbook/pages/launching-software/infrastructure.md

 infrastructure costs, including non-production costs, to agency partners wherever possible.
-If the work you are doing is in support of a project which has an inter-agency agreement (IAA), you _must_ register your system with [#infrastructure][slack-infrastructure], including the Tock project code and the infrastructure tag you will be using, and tag any AWS resources accordingly so we can bill these costs to our partner agencies.
+If the work you are doing is in support of a project which has an inter-agency agreement (IAA), you _must_ register your system with
+{% slack_channel "infrastructure" "slack-infrastructure" %}, including the Tock
+project code and the infrastructure tag you will be using, and tag any AWS resources accordingly so we can bill these costs to our partner agencies.

 #### Credentials